 State of the Industry

 Successful marketing requires staying up to date on all that’s going on in your industry—and the greater healthcare landscape.
 That’s because understanding the trends that affect the medical community as a whole can help you adapt your marketing to account for changing market conditions.
 Don’t get bogged down, though.
-Choose three or four reputable news sources (like the WebPT Blog) and subscribe to their feeds.
+Choose three or four reputable news sources (like the WebPT Blog, PT in Motion, and a journal or two) and subscribe to their feeds.
+Then, at least once per year, participate in—and review the results of—a survey designed to unveil trends about the current and future state of the rehab therapy industry.
+For example, WebPT’s latest State of Rehab Therapy Report provides detailed analysis on a number of relevant topics, including:

-Once you’ve answered the above questions, it’s time to harness your brainstorming power to determine the marketing strategy that’s right for your clinic and your patients.
-Here are some questions to get your thoughts flowing:
+Once you’ve answered the above questions—and gained a better understanding of the rehab therapy industry at large— it’s time to harness your brainstorming power to determine the marketing strategy that’s right for your clinic and your patients.
+Here are some more questions to get your thoughts flowing:

 - Which marketing tactics will get your services noticed?

-- When, and how often, should you market your services?
+- When, and how often, will you market your services?

 - What are the goals of your marketing efforts?
 How will you measure the success of those efforts?